Skip to content

 127. Integrated Pest Management (IPM) approach?

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports that its integrated pest management (IPM) system utilises natural and organic means to control pests, thus reducing the need for chemical pesticides.
-It uses barn owls to control the rat population in its plantations as well as plants crops such as the allamanda flower to encourage the presence of beneficial insects that prey on the larvae of oil palm pests.
+The company also reports that its integrated pest management (IPM) system utilises natural and organic means to control pests, thereby minimising reliance on chemical pesticides.
+It uses barn owls to control the rat population in its plantations and plants crops such as the allamanda flower to attract beneficial insects that prey on oil palm pest larvae.

 • Y